Luca0001/ipibackup/README.md

 done by taking the micro-SD card to a full computer running either iTunes or idevicebackup2.

+What if I mount an FTP disk image on a NAS instead?

 ```shell
 # echo "start=1G,type=c" |  sfdisk -a /dev/mmcblk0
 # mkfs.vfat -n PIBACKUP /dev/mmcblk0p3